clartaq/cwiki/resources/private/md/About_Import-Export.md

 #### Title

-If the metadata does not include a title, a random title will be generated.
+If the metadata does not include a title, CWiki will attempt to create a title from the file name.
+If a suitable file name cannot be created, a random title will be generated.
 It will be hideous, so it should be easy to see on the [[All Pages]] page.
+All such pages have a title starting with "Title - " followed by some random characters.

 #### Timestamps